Be Well Blog

 Your guide to a healthier body and mind from the experts at Good Shepherd Rehabilitation Network.

+What is carpal tunnel syndrome?
 Read more »

 Do you have weakness in one leg and have trouble walking?
 Whether you suffer from multiple sclerosis, arthritis, an orthopedic condition or have suffered a stroke, the AlterG Bionic Leg (formerly Tibion Bionic Leg) can provide a second chance to help regain your strength and the ability to walk.
 Read more »

 As a physical therapist

 and director of outpatient musculoskeletal services at Good Shepherd, I am always pleased when we can offer our patients a new treatment that can help them recover from a painful condition or injury.
 We’ve recently introduced our patients to the Graston Technique®, a form of manual soft tissue therapy involving the use of stainless steel instruments contoured to the body.
 The therapist uses the instruments to apply pressure to the affected area, breaking dow